 Geriatric Psychiatry Services

-Psychiatric and neurological evaluations of patients with chronic psychiatric illness, acute or chronic medical illness, organ transplant patients or patients whose medication regimen is causing emotional disorders may benefit from Ochsner Medical’s psychiatry services.
+Psychiatric and neurological evaluations of patients with chronic psychiatric illness, acute or chronic medical illness, organ transplant patients or patients whose medication regimen is causing emotional disorders may benefit from Ochsner’s medical psychiatry services.
 Other physicians or patients frequently ask us to give a second opinion in medically complicated cases.
 Please visit the Neurology website for more info on neurological evaluations, please visit www.ochsner.org/neurology.